iamayushanand/hacknight/README.md

 #September hacknight

-We created a simple connect four game.
+We created a simple connect four game.Please find connectFour.java in src.